cybersec-soc-ulgc/cybersec-soc-ulgc.github.io/content/writeups/ictf-2025-imaginary-notes-writeup/index.md

 The code, typical to most JavaScript, was [minified](https://en.wikipedia.org/wiki/Minification_(programming)), which means it was deliberately rewritten by a minification library to both compress the file size of the resultant JavaScript files, but also to help [obfuscate](https://en.wikipedia.org/wiki/Obfuscation_(software)) it.

-GenAI agents are very good at deminifying javascript, e.g. replacing the minified code with reasonable guesses at descriptive variable names and method/function names.
+GenAI agents are very good at "deminifying" javascript, e.g. replacing the minified code with reasonable guesses at descriptive variable names and method/function names.

 Once I had de-obfuscated the code, it was possible to trace through the execution of the code to a certain extent in my code editor by sight, and also to extract two important variables.